tomhazledine/stacked-sparklines/README.md

 This class name will be used as the prefix for all internal class names, following [Block Element Modifier (BEM)](https://css-tricks.com/bem-101/) conventions.

-The default class name is `"default"`.
+The default class name is `"stacked-sparklines"`.

 ### Provided class names